glowone/cse15l-lab-reports/index.md

 `ls` still makes an attempt at displaying a list of contents, since we're working with a file the only content it's able to display is the filename, which it does.

 `cat`:
-cat's function is to display contents of a file.
+`cat`'s function is to display contents of a file.
 Since we're working with a file now it does what it's supposed to.

 **Is the output an error or not?**

 `cd`:
-It's definitely an error, cd is not made for working with files.
+It's definitely an error, `cd` is not made for working with files.

 `ls`:
 No.